 In the Borderlands series, specifically Borderlands 2 and Borderlands: The Pre-Sequel, corporate villain Handsome Jack and the company of Hyperion use a device on their moon base/corporate HQ to launch supplies and killer robots down to the planet of Pandora and its moon, Elpis.
 But just what is said device?

 Many have seen the Back to the Future trilogy, in which Marty McFly and Doc Brown use a modified DeLorean to travel through time.
 According to Doc Brown, the machine requires "1.21 Jigawatts" of power (confirmed by the directors to simply be a mispronunciation of Gigawatts) to power the flux capacitor, which enables time travel.
 This is achieved by bringing the DeLorean up to a speed of 88 mph, roughly 39.34 m/s.
-Using this information, I will do what any sane person would do: calculate the mass of the DeLorean.
+Using this information, I will do what any sane person would do: calculate the mass

 In the previous post, I referenced a quote from Toy Story, said by Woody after Buzz is first introduced, in response to Buzz's stunt around Andy's room.
 If you haven't seen the first Toy Story (which I don't know why you wouldn't have by now) turn away now before I spoil a minor part of the end of the movie.
 You know who you are.
 Alright, here it goes...